 Dress Code for Men in Egypt

 Egyptian men like to wear smart clothes — it’s normal to see men of all ages in shirts, long trousers, and leather shoes.
 Jeans and t-shirts are rarer.
 Watches are usually worn but showy jewelry is not the norm.

 Tourists are not expected to dress formally and t-shirts are considered acceptable for sightseeing (but not in formal occasions or if you’re invited to someone’s house).

 Shorts above the knee and sleeveless shirts are not allowed inside Mosques and other sacred sites.

 What Do You Wear to the Pyramids in Egypt?

-The Pyramids are right on the outskirts of Cairo.
+The Egyptian Pyramids are one of the most beautiful UNESCO sites in Egypt.
+There are right on the outskirts of Cairo.
 The sun can be scorching here during the summer and it’s unlikely that you’ll spend much time in the shade.
 It’s paramount that you wear breathing materials like cotton and linen.

 Comfortable footwear is also essential — avoid high heels and open toes.
 Women who intend to visit the inside of the Pyramids may want to wear trousers as they’ll need to ascend and descend staircases as well as crawl in narrow passages.